loicland/point-cloud-regularization/README.md

 # point-cloud-regularization

-A C++ structured optimization framework for spatially regularizing point clouds classification, with Matlab interface Loic Landrieu 2017
+A structured optimization framework for spatially regularizing point clouds classification, with Matlab interface Loic Landrieu 2017

 Based on the article: